billtrik/karma-fixture/README.md

 Implementation details
 -----

-All fixtures files are pre-loaded as strings as-well, and placed inside the Karma-created `window.__html__` array.
+All fixture files are pre-loaded as strings and placed inside the Karma-created `window.__html__` array.

 The fixture plugin is exposed in the `window.fixture` object on every test run.
 It loads fixture files from that array and appends the created html inside the `window.fixture.el` element that gets created on start-up.

 Usage